dempe/blog/resources/posts/how-i-built-this-site.md

 + **Themes**
 + A way to **build** the raw, static site to be deployed

-One day it occurred to me that PHP can accomplish most of this.
-PHP has been the de-facto HTML templating language since the 90s.
-It handles layouts easily — just nest your PHP files within other PHP files.
-It can handle Markdown conversion via [3rd party libraries](https://parsedown.org/) and has a built-in web server (`php -S addr:port`).
+It occurred to me that PHP can accomplish most of this.

++ PHP has been the de-facto HTML templating language since the 90s.[^1]
++ It handles layouts easily — just nest your PHP files within other PHP files.
++ It can handle Markdown conversion via [3rd party libraries](https://parsedown.org/).
++ It has a built-in web server (`php -S addr:port`).

-The only things PHP doesn't have are themes (I want to use my own CSS anyway 🤷🏻‍♂️) and a build command.[^1] Building's not a problem, either.
+The only things PHP doesn't have are themes (I want to use my own CSS anyway 🤷🏻‍♂️) and a build command.[^2] Building's not a problem, either.
 I can use a simple `wget` incantation to pull down a static version of my site from the local server (see the section, "Building and Deployment").

-PHP it is.
+PHP (via [Laravel](https://laravel.com/)) it is.

 ## Site Structure